 The remarkable thing about these two roses is that, so far as we are aware, they are completely free from disease.
 The strong fragrance is perfectly Old Rose in character.
 It is extremely winter hardy, with upright, bushy, twiggy growth. (source)

-Desdemona: Pretty peachy pink buds open to reveal beautiful, pure white blooms, with an attractive hint of pink at the earliest stage of flowering.
+Desdemona: Pretty peachy pink buds open to reveal beautiful, pure white blooms with an attractive hint of pink at the earliest flowering stage.

 They flower over an exceptionally long season and maintain their shape during wet weather.
 A lovely Old Rose and almond blossom fragrance with hints of cucumber and lemon zest. (source)

 Planting Bare Root Roses

-There is just something captivating about planting roses and watching as they cover arbors, trellis, or grow along fences.
+Something is captivating about planting roses and watching as they cover arbors, trellis, or grow along fences.

 Thank you so much for visiting here at Rocky Hedge Farm.
 If you enjoyed this post on how to plant bare-root roses and love flower gardening, be sure to check out more of my favorite posts: